miguelangelnieto/Cloud-DevOps-Engineer-Capstone-Project/README.md

 ## View the public web page

-Finally, enter the public DNS record in the web browser to access the page:
+Finally, enter the public DNS record in the web browser to access the page.

 ![Webpage](./doc/web.png)